Home Top Vancouver Attractions Vancouver’s Granville Island Vancouver’s Granville Island at Christmas

 Vancouver’s Granville Island is a great place to do Christmas shopping.
 You’ll find unique gifts, great restaurants and beautiful winter holiday illuminations.

-Each year the entertainment district is decorated with Christmas lights and holiday decorations between around mid-November and early January.
-Admission is free, and so is the parking!
+Each year the entertainment district has Christmas lights and holiday decorations.
+The place looks festive between mid-November and early January.
+Admission is free.

 To learn about what the neighbourhood looks like during the last seven or so weeks of the year, read our article below.
-Also below you’ll find a video showcasing the place at night during the Christmas season in 2020.
+Also below you’ll find a video showcasing the place at night during the Christmas season from a few years ago.

 Best Christmas Activities

 Wondering what some of the Lower Mainland’s other best Christmas attractions are?
-Then check out the PNE Winter Fair, Canyon Lights, Christmas Glow, the Vancouver Christmas Market, the Soar with Santa film at FlyOver Canada, VanDusen Festival of Lights and Creepy Xmas.
+Then check out the PNE Winter Fair, Christmas Glow and Vancouver Christmas Market.
+There is also the Soar with Santa film at FlyOver Canada and VanDusen Festival of Lights.
+On the North Shore there is Canyon Lights at Capilano Bridge.
+A recent new addition is Martini Town Merry & Bright in Langley.
 For a list of even more places to visit, see our article about Top Things to do in Vancouver at Christmas.

 Holiday Lights at Granville Island in November and December

 Granville Island is one of the most popular tourist attractions in Vancouver throughout the year.
 It’s busiest in the summer, late spring and early fall, but equally interesting at other times of the year too.
-During the last seven or so weeks of the year, the place is lit up at night with festive lights which makes the neighbourhood look extra magical.
+Towards the end of the year, the place has festive lights at night which makes the neighbourhood look extra magical.

 Star Light Display at Granville Island